 The Co-Op is a space for City residents, community members, groups, and partner organizations to connect, work, learn, and grow.
-Located inside the Columbus Center, we offer resources for Digital Inclusion, Financial Empowerment, Career & Business Advancement, and Basic Needs Services and Referrals.
+Located inside the South Salt Lake Community Center, we offer resources for Digital Inclusion, Financial Empowerment, Career & Business Advancement, and Basic Needs Services and Referrals.
 The Co-Op helps community members in the following areas:

 - Digital Access & Inclusion

 - Workspaces, classrooms, and event spaces.

 - Spaces for groups, nonprofits and partners to offer services or conduct business